This is part of the Blockstream Satellite Kit setup guide.

 Determine Satellite Location and Alignment Requirements

-Using one of two methods, identify the rough location of this satellite in the sky and record the antenna alignment requirements:
+Using the Satellite Pointer app, identify the rough location of this satellite in the sky and record the antenna alignment requirements.

 Using the Satellite Pointer App